fmmendonca/SMS-Coastal/README.md

 - `source`: current version of SMS-Coastal;

-- `envmake.yml`: YAML file containing all the modules needed to run SMS-Coastal in an Conda environment.
+- `envmake.yml`: YAML file containing all the modules needed to run SMS-Coastal in a Conda environment.

 This repository does not include MOHID executables and libraries, which are required to run SMS-Coastal.
 They can be obtained from MOHID official channels.